-The ignition timing should be adjusted every 15,000 miles.
+The ignition timing should be inspected at the 600 miles inspection and after that every 15,000 miles.
 All adjusting work should be done with the proper equipment.
 The distributor is one of the most sensitive units in the engine and careless handling can lead to decreased engine output and high fuel consumption or even serious damage to the engine.

 The distributor advance mechanism should be checked every 30,000 miles.